Yak in gokyo

 The temperature is low at Gokyo and along the way, and every trekker wants a heater in their room.
 However, this is not possible.
 Wood-burning stoves are permitted only in dining areas and shared spaces.

-Although heated rooms are standard in areas with low temperatures that drop significantly, trekkers should know that a warm room doesn't make trekking unique.
+Although heated rooms are common in areas with significant temperature drops, trekkers should know that a warm room doesn't make trekking any more unique.
 What makes your journey unique is the beautiful views along the Gokyo Valley trek, the authentic teahouses you stayed at, and the experiences you gained in the heart of nature.

 Itinerary of 13-day Gokyo Valley Trekking

-We have provided a 13-day itinerary for the Gokyo Valley trekking, starting and ending with Pickup and drop-off at the international airport.
+We have provided a 13-day itinerary for the Gokyo Valley trek, with Pickup and drop-off at the international airport.
 However, you may shorten your Itinerary.
 Could you please advise us?
-Similarly, we are providing a thirteen-day Gokyo Valley trekking Itinerary below.
-If you have flexible time and days, please let us know.
+Similarly, we are providing a 13-day Gokyo Valley trek itinerary below.
+If you have flexible availability in terms of time and days, please let us know.

-For your family, friends, or a short trip, contact us via WhatsApp at +977 9851033819 or submit the inquiry form.
+For your family, friends, or a short trip, contact us via WhatsApp at +977 9851033819 or submit an inquiry via the form.
 Similarly, group-joining services are available, but we need advance notice.

 Similarly, the Gokyo Valley Trek starts in Kathmandu, continues to Lukla on Day Two, and then hikes to Gokyo Valley via Namche Bazaar, Machhermo, and Dole.
-You may hike to Gokyo-Ri, the best viewpoint for the Trek.
+You may hike to Gokyo Ri, the best viewpoint on the Trek.
 The Trek ends on Day Twelve when you arrive in Kathmandu.
 The Trek is 10 nights and 11 days from Kathmandu to Kathmandu.
 We are not counting Day 1st and the last day.

 Detailed Itinerary

 We have provided a 13-day itinerary for the Gokyo Valley trekking, starting and ending with Pickup and drop-off at the international airport.
-However, you may shorten your itinerary for your travel.
+However, you may shorten your travel itinerary.
 Could you please advise us?
 Similarly, we provide the 13-day Gokyo Valley trekking itinerary below.
 If you have flexible time and days, please let us know.

 We operate without a Hotel in Kathmandu, but standard guest houses are included during the trek.
 Please review the cost and itinerary below.

-For your family, friends, or a short trip, contact us via WhatsApp at +977 9851033819 or fill out the inquiry form now.
+For your family, friends, or a short trip, contact us via WhatsApp at +977 9851033819 or submit the inquiry form.
 Similarly, group joining services are available, but we need advance notice.

 Similarly, the Gokyo Valley Trekking begins in Kathmandu, continues to Lukla on day two, and then proceeds to Gokyo Valley via Namche Bazaar, Machhermo, and Dole.
 You may hike to Gokyo-Ri, the best viewpoint on the Trek.
 The Trek ends on Day Twelve when you arrive in Kathmandu.
 The Trek is 10 nights and 11 days from Kathmandu to Kathmandu.
-We are not counting Day 1st and the last day.
+We are not counting Day 1st.

 Day01